5 core types of bank accounts to organize your business

 This type of bank account is a necessary evil.
 Because as an entrepreneur, you’re responsible for paying your own taxes.
 Thumbs up if 30% of your monthly revenue ends up in your taxes account.
 But since tax legislation can get complicated, consult a trusted accountant.
 They’ll make a more accurate estimation of how much you’ll pay, so you can manage your budget accordingly.
+They can also help you out by informing you about tax deductions that you are eligible for.
 If you end up with extra money in that account, keep it for next year.
 You never know when the next tax legislation might hit you, or how.

 When we were kids, we were taught to save money for a rainy day.
 Even if we were only 10 and we had our parents to count on – and not much to lose anyway.
 Why do any different now that you’re running a business?
 Being proactive will save your business when an emergency occurs.
 It will also come in handy when business is slow.

 Unsurprisingly, insufficient cash flow is the number one reason why businesses fail, with SMBs being particularly susceptible to that.
 With speculations of a forthcoming recession, you need to rethink your finances and business practices.
 Opening a liquid savings account is a small part of the plan, but it’s still important.
 Business savings accounts will keep your money safe and pay interest each month.
 Just make sure to open a savings account with low withdrawal fees, as these types of bank accounts usually require you to keep the funds untouched for a certain period of time.

 Let’s end on a happy note.
 This account will be your favorite because it will be dedicated to your plans for expansions and success.
 Each time you add money to it, you’ll know that it can skyrocket you to the top when things are prosperous.
 Like a positive visualization practice of some sort to keep you on track and energized.